i-shah/RelMineR/README.md

 ## Select application to biomedical research

 ### Stress response pathways
-[Chambers et al. (2024)](https://doi.org/10.1021/acs.chemrestox.3c00335) have used the approach to find chemicals that induce adaptive stress response pathways (SRPs) by applying Pointwise Mutual Information (PMI) and Normalized Pointwise Mutual Information (NPMI), as described in Chambers et al. (2024).
-SRPs are essential for restoring cellular homeostasis following perturbation, and when disrupted beyond critical thresholds, they can lead to apoptosis, autophagy, or cellular senescence.
-These pathways are key indicators for therapeutic interventions and biomarkers of toxicity.
+We have used the approach to find chemicals that induce adaptive stress response pathways (SRPs) by applying Pointwise Mutual Information (PMI) and Normalized Pointwise Mutual Information (NPMI), as described in [Chambers et al. (2024)](https://doi.org/10.1021/acs.chemrestox.3c00335).
+SRPs are essential for restoring cellular homeostasis following perturbation, and when disrupted beyond critical thresholds, they can lead to toxicity and disease.

 ## References